 These questions could help you think about how you would like to be cared for during the final weeks of life.

-It’s important to talk through these questions with your family and friends, and with the doctors and nurses who will be looking after you.
+It’s important to talk through these questions with your family and friends and the doctors and nurses looking after you.

 Then they will know your wishes and can care for you in the way you want.

 - Where would you like to die – at home, in a hospice or somewhere else?

 - Who would you like to be with you when you die?

 - Is there anyone that you don’t want around?

 - Are there any particular music, prayers, or things to have around you that you find comforting?

 - Are there any types of treatment or care that you don’t want to have in the final days of life?